 Light, a basic need

-All gardeners know that light is an element that is of capital importance for the growth of their plants.
-Some, like cacti and succulents, require intense direct light, while others, like the majority of tropical plants, prefer to avoid direct sunlight and thrive in indirect, rather moderate light.
-The effects of insufficient lighting are observed quite easily: wilting, plants without vigor, loss of color, etc.
+All gardeners know that light is a crucial element for the growth of their plants.
+Some, like cacti and succulents, require intense direct light, while others, like most tropical plants, prefer to avoid direct sunlight and thrive in indirect, moderate light.
+The effects of insufficient light are quite easily observed: etiolation, lackluster plants, loss of color, etc.

 In this article, we will see why light is so important for our plants and also how we can provide them with artificial lighting if our light conditions are insufficient.